Intriculant/GDD/Units/Units.md

 # Walls

-Simply work on a grid system.
+Work on a hexagonal grid system.
 Takes builders some time to put up, but are strong and good for blocking regions of the map.